Enter search terms or a module, class or function name.

 In particular, if you are interested in contributing documentation, tests, or new features to music21, please contact the authors.

-Music21 is Copyright (c) 2010-13, Michael Scott Cuthbert and the music21 Project.
-Music21 code (excluding content encoded in the corpus) is free and open-source software, licensed under the Lesser GNU Public License (LGPL).
-The complete license is included as music21/license.txt and can be found at the following URL:
+Music21 is Copyright (c) 2006-15, Michael Scott Cuthbert and cuthbertLab.
+Music21 code (excluding content encoded in the corpus) is free and open-source software, licensed under the Lesser GNU Public License (LGPL) or the BSD License.

 To the best of our knowledge, the music (if not the encodings) in the corpus are either out of copyright in the United States and/or are licensed for non-commercial use.
 These works, along with any works linked to in the virtual corpus, may or may not be free in your jurisdiction.
 If you believe this message to be in error regarding one or more works please contact Michael Cuthbert at the address provided on the contact page.